tunztunztunz/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple Tic Tac Toe app
+A simple Tic Tac Toe app created with javascript, css, and html